bernardoadribeiro/rooms_scheduler_app/README.md

 # Rooms Scheduler App with Flask

 ## About
-This project implements a app to manage the scheduling of rooms to have more control over scheduling and room's keys.
+This project implements a app to manage the scheduling of rooms to have more control over scheduling and room's keys, and also, manage access of rooms.

 We developed this app as requested for the Software Arch discipline of the BSI graduation course.
 This course is offered by IFNMG Campus Januária.

-### Project Specification
-- Apply the concepts of Clean Arch
-- ...

 **Obs:** This is a simple app, some features, errors and security threatments may be not available.